Skip to main content

 The Hormonal Influence on Your Heart

-The is exquisitely tuned to these hormonal signals.
+The cardiovascular system is exquisitely tuned to these hormonal signals.
 Your heart, blood vessels, and the very composition of your blood are under constant endocrine influence.
 Hormones like testosterone and estrogen are powerful regulators of this domain.
 They instruct the inner lining of your blood vessels, the endothelium, to remain flexible and responsive.

 They influence how your liver processes fats, thereby managing the levels of cholesterol circulating in your bloodstream.
 They even affect the strength and efficiency of the cardiac muscle itself.
 The decline of these key hormones is a significant event in the life of your cardiovascular system, a change in the fundamental operating instructions it has relied upon for decades.